evanmarshall-dev/software-engineering-bootcamp/unit-1/projects/trivia-game/README.md

-# Trivia, Eh? 🇨🇦 - A Two-Player Trivia Game
+# Trivia, Eh? 🍁 - A Two-Player Trivia Game

 ![Trivia hero image](./assets/trivia-game-hero.jpg)

-Welcome to "Trivia, Eh?", a browser-based trivia game designed for two players.
+Welcome to "Trivia, Eh?", a browser-based trivia game designed for one player.
 This project is built with vanilla HTML, CSS, and JavaScript, focusing on clean code, solid game logic, and a great user experience.

 ---